alanreyesv-mongodb-experiments/alanreyesv-mongodb-experiments-mongopysh/README.md

 # MongoDB Python Shell

-The new Mongo Shell (mongosh) is... weird...mostly because its JavaScript.
+The new Mongo Shell ´mongosh´ is... weird...mostly because its JavaScript.

 Python being also a dynamic language that also support a very similar